Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 And they needed to get clear so Tooko could send the *real* fun.

 Wilde led the push up.
-The first actual *Hunter*---the white ones with the teeth and claws, rather than the nerds---put in an appearance as he did so, barging out of a large steel door thirty feet in front of him, premature and too eager.
+The first actual *Hunter* - the white ones with the teeth and claws, rather than the nerds - put in an appearance as he did so, barging out of a large steel door thirty feet in front of him, premature and too eager.
 He dropped it with a neat triple-tap then put a grenade through that door in case it had friends.

 The slaughterhouse aftermath said it had.